jmswaney/thesis/source/11_chapter_2.md

-For the far-red channel, secondary antibodies conjugated with SeTau647 were used for most labeling experiments as they provide superior photo-stability when compared to commercially available dyes (62).
+For the far-red channel, secondary antibodies conjugated with SeTau647 were used for most labeling experiments as they provide superior photo-stability when compared to commercially available dyes [@Podgorski2012].
 SeTau-647-NHS was purchased from SETA BioMedicals and 10 µl 10 mM aliquots were prepared using DMSO (anhydrous, ZerO2®, ≥99.9%, Sigma).
 SeTau-647-NHS were reacted with non-conjugated Fc- specific Fab fragments at 10:1 ratio (Jackson Immunoresearch) for 1 h at RT.
 Afterwards, the solution was purified using Zeba Spin Desalting Columns (7k MWCO, ThermoFisher Scientific) 2 to 3 times until the desalting column ran clean.
 The concentration of the resulting solution was measured using DC TM Protein Assay (Bio-Rad) before use.

 ### Refractive Index Matching

-Optical clearing of delipidated samples was achieved using Protos-based immersion medium (13).
+Optical clearing of delipidated samples was achieved using Protos-based immersion medium.
 For samples thicker than 1 mm, optical clearing was done in a step-wise manner.
 Labeled samples were first incubated in half-step solution (50/50 mix of 2X PBS and Protos-based immersion medium) at 37 °C overnight.
 Afterwards, the samples were moved to the pure immersion medium and